About

 Exploring the ways that each of us approach nature is a very personal as well as global journey.
 It is complex, overwhelming, painful and utterly joyful at the same time.
 Recognizing the strands that keep us feeling like we are apart from nature, and weaving ways to connect as a part of nature is an ongoing, daily process.
 An approach of separation began before anyone today was born, and yet we are now responsible for the future of generations to come.

-Our workshops explore ways of reading nature and giving back that value both head and heart, science and art for a balanced approach to nature.
-Many indigenous cultures continue to practice balanced approaches to living as a part of nature.
+Explore ways of reading nature and giving back that value both head and heart, science and art for a balanced approach to nature.
+Many indigenous cultures continue to apply balanced approaches to living as a part of nature.
 For people who feel disconnected from ancestral lands and ways of living, we invite you to start where you are.
 From the canyons of city skyscrapers to mountain wilderness, we are a part of nature.
 Nature is inside us too, we are all made of nature.

 I think one of the big problems with science that has led to an awful lot of unintentional cruelty is this division between head and heart.
 And the perception that a good scientist must be totally objective and that emotion mustn’t come into it, to me that’s very wrong.
 To me, only when head and heart work in harmony can we achieve our true human potential. – Dr. Jane Goodall in Opening a Dialogue, MasterClass